Masters Tournament: 1980s–2000s

 Two-time champion Ben Crenshaw captured an emotional Masters win in 1995, just days after the death of his lifelong teacher and mentor Harvey Penick.
 After making his final putt to win, he broke down sobbing at the hole and was consoled and embraced by his caddie Carl Jackson.
 In the post-tournament interview, Crenshaw said: "I had a 15th club in my bag," a reference to Penick.
 (The "15th club" reference is based on the golf rule that limits a player to carrying 14 clubs during a round.)
 Crenshaw first won at Augusta in 1984.

 In 1997, 21-year-old Tiger Woods became the youngest champion in Masters history, winning by 12 shots with an 18-under par 270 which broke the 72-hole record that had stood for 32 years.
 In 2001, Woods completed his "Tiger Slam" by winning his fourth straight major championship at the Masters by two shots over David Duval.
 He won again the following year, making him only the third player in history (after Nicklaus and Faldo) to win the tournament in consecutive years, as well as in 2005 when he defeated Chris DiMarco in a playoff for his first major championship win in almost three years.

+The cost of a four-day badge rose to $125 for the 2001 tournament.

 In 2003, the Augusta National Golf Club was targeted by Martha Burk, who organized a failed protest at that year's Masters to pressure the club into accepting female members.
 Burk planned to protest at the front gates of Augusta National during the third day of the tournament, but her application for a permit to do so was denied.
 A court appeal was dismissed.
 In 2004, Burk stated that she had no further plans to protest against the club.
 The club admitted its first two women members, Condoleezza Rice and Darla Moore, in 2012.